SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 ## Eugnot
 Drawkcab kaeps nac uoy.
 When you do, celestial and infernal creatures can perfectly understand you, as well as people consumed by a sin.

-## Sign of the Devil
+## Devil's Mark
 Each time you take a Tiefling template, the truth about your parent's wickedness become more apparent.
 Choose one of the sins.
 You gain the first of its marks.
 You can take the next mark or choose another sin the next time you gain this ability.

 <details markdown="1">
 <summary>Wrath</summary>
-1. _<u>Born of remorseless murderer</u>._ <br> You have two horns on your head.
+1. _<u>Born of a remorseless murderer</u>._ <br> Twisted goat horns grow from your forehead.
 You can split the damage of Maleficence into as many targets in range as you like.
-2. _You were born after after your parents went on a rempage, killing dozens of innocents._ <br> Blood constantly drips from your hands.
+2. _<u>Baptised in the blood of 6 innocents</u>._ <br> Blood constantly drips from your clawed hands.
 You know the [Red Hands of Wrath](/2020/11/12/red-hands-of-wrath/) spell.
-3. _Your parents were genocidal conquerors and committed countless horrors._ <br> Your eyes become pure flame.
+3. _<u>Bastard of a genocidal conqueror</u>._ <br> Your eyes become pure flames of hatred.
 You know the [Detonate Corpse](/2020/11/13/detonate-corpse/) spell.
-4. _You are the spawn of an infernal general of the legions of Hell._ <br> Your flesh shrinks over your face, revealing your skull.
+4. _<u>Illigitimate spawn of the General of the thirteenth infernal legion</u>._ <br> Your flesh shrinks over your face, revealing your skull.
 You can see in a room which creature (including yourself and your friends) has the least amount of HP.
 You inflict maximum damage against them.
 </details>

 <details markdown="1">